ten-stereo/Minerva/README.md

 # Jerod Michel's Syntax and Semantics

 ###  About Jerod Michel
 My interests include combinatorics, information theory and linguistics.
-I am currently a postdoctoral researcher at Southern University of Science and Technology in Shenzhen, China.
-This personal blog is the beginning of a discussion on syntax and semantics of both computer languages and natural languages.
+I am currently a Lecturer (TT) in the Mathematics Department at Nanjing Univeristy of Aeronautics and Astronautics, Nanjing, China.
+This repo is the beginning of a discussion on syntax and semantics of both computer languages and natural languages.

     > The familiar saying that the exception proves the rule contains a good deal of
     > wisdom, though from the standpoint of formal logic it became an absurdity as